Rohtgib/Rohtgib/README.md

 ## Technical Skills

-Roht(gib) is pretty versatile, here are some of its proficient in:
+Roht(gib) is pretty versatile, here are some of the technologies it's proficient in:

 -   HTML, CSS, JavaScript
 -   Node.js, React, NextJS